kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

     </div>
 </div>
 <div class="caption">
-    An illustrative example of applying `treeinterpreter` to analyze the contributions of features to a specific prediction, showcasing the interpretability of machine learning models.
+        Example of how to use the treeinterpreter on a single sample.
 </div>

 <div class="row">